Ravid-A/cs2-retakes-weapon-allocator/README.md

 ## Config

-The config file will be generated automaticly by the plugin and will be located where the plugin is.
+The config file will be generated automaticly by the plugin and will be located where the plugin is and inside a directory named `configs`.

 The DBConnection will be generated empty and the plugin will raise an exception, make sure to update it or update the one provided with the release.